alianza/alianza/README.md

   - <janwillemvanbremen@live.nl>
 - 💬 Ask me anything!

-- 🤔 Curious the web, responsiveness, rendering techniques, performance optimization and emerging web technologies!
+- 🤔 Curious about the web, responsiveness, rendering techniques, performance optimization and emerging web technologies!
 - ⚡ Fun fact: It takes about 10.000 hours to master a skill *(9 years, considering 5 days a week, spending 4 hours a day).* That's why I've been practicing programming and skateboarding both for 10+ years!